freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-73.english.md

 ## Description
 <section id='description'>

-Set the `cx` and `cy` attributes for this selection.
-Pass the same functions to them that you used for the `twitter-circles`, except use `d.followers.tumblr` for the `cy` return value.
+Set the `cx` and `cy` attributes for the circles to their appropriate values.
 </section>

 ## Instructions